oricis/laravel_crm_tasks/README.md

     php artisan migrate --seed

+*If you run the migrations and seeders on non production environment, you have:*

+ *- some "user tasks"*

-Two users was added: "foo@mail.com" and "baz@mail.com" with pw: "123456"
+ *- The users "foo@mail.com" and "baz@mail.com" with pw: "123456"*

 To test you can use the laravel in-build server, run: